-“The components of accountability, forgiveness and reconciliation are essential to the leadership needed for the United Nation’s 75th year commemoration proposed by Secretary-General Antonio Gueterres as a year of listening.”
-Virginia Swain
+“The components of accountability, forgiveness and reconciliation are essential to the leadership needed for the United Nation’s 75th year commemoration proposed by Secretary-General Antonio Gueterres as a year of listening. ” Virginia Swain

 A Way to Address the Cycle of Violence

 An emotionally and psychologically safe, sacred place is created where people can coexist, begin to trust themselves and each other, and become conscious of unconscious behavior.
-The need comes from an understanding of the shadow or unconscious part of each person and situation where we express our limitations without our awareness.
+The need comes from an understanding of the shadow or unconscious part of each person and situation in which where we express our limitations without our awareness.
 Reconciliation Leaders share resources and power, withdraw projections of the unconscious, and dissipate emotional reactions in such a way that the outcome of the meeting is owned by everyone present.

 There is an untapped potential in emotional and spiritual energy that can be released for good.
 A piece of beautiful Swedish glass, in memory of Dag Hammarskjold, is used for participants to take turns in speaking as a vehicle where the emotions can be held to contain their turbulence in a way that is not alienating to the other.
 Reconciliation Leaders let go of their need to control the outcome and lightly guide the process so that participants have an experience of owning unconscious emotions.
 “I” statements are used (rather than blameful statements), so that participants own their experiences without projecting them on the others.